Does mining have a gen Z problem?

 The list above isn’t necessarily filled with insurmountable problems.

 As individuals, we can all be ambassadors for our industry: talking it up at every opportunity and sharing our passion for what we do.
 Because, if we don’t talk up mining, who will?
-But that work must start now, before we lose a whole generation to the industry.

-MPI has nearly 30 years’ specialist experience helping mining companies uncover the best candidates for their executive and leadership roles.
+MPI has over 30 years’ specialist experience helping mining companies uncover the best candidates for their executive and leadership roles.
 Find out more about our executive search service here or get in touch directly.

-Dan Hatch
+by Dan Hatch